-14.1.10 What events or speakers are being planned for the fall semester?
+What events or speakers are being planned for the fall semester?

 Thought-provoking events are an excellent way to get students involved with the book outside of the classroom.
 Please consider encouraging your students to attend an event and reflect on the overall message being delivered.
-For the most up-to-date list, visit the UM Libraries Common Reading Research Guide
+For the most up-to-date list, visit the UM Common Reading Experience 2023 Callings Library Guide.

-14.1.11 What if one of my students has a disability and needs a copy of the book in a different format?
+What if one of my students has a disability and needs a copy of the book in a different format?

 Students with disabilities should visit Student Disability Services in 234 Martindale as soon as possible at the beginning of the semester.
 SDS provides classroom accommodations to all students on campus who disclose a disability, request accommodations, and meet eligibility requirements.
 SDS will be able to help your student acquire a copy of the CRE book in an appropriate format.
-The SDS website, , has some helpful resources for instructors.
+The SDS website, https://sds.olemiss.edu/faculty/, has some helpful resources for instructors.